mednche/AdvancedProgrammingSkills/NLP/README.md

-# Mapping the places mentionned in a text - an applicattion of Natural Language Processing
+# Mapping places mentionned in a poem - an applicattion of Natural Language Processing

 <p align="center">
   <img src="MapOfPlaces.png">